Ever since I began caning chairs way back in the 1970s, I have never tied knots on the bottom of the cane chair seats.

 Use the “no-knot” caning technique instead!
 I had a customer’s chair from the late 1880s that didn’t have all those ugly knots on the underside of the seat.

 So, while removing the cane from the seat, I studied their technique and figured out how they did the weaving without tying knots!
 This type of weaving makes for an incredibly neat underside of the chair seat.

 The only knots you might end up with are the ones from the binder when you run out and have to add new lengths.
 But even then, it would be easy to fix without tying another knot.

 Here’s my process: Let the tail hang down from the hole about three inches, then when you come through that hole again with another strand, you can pick up that tail with your weaving strand and bring the end up as you go into the next hole.

 This is what I call “sandwiching” the tail between the weaving strand and the bottom side of the chair frame and also taking it a bit into the hole.
-The tail in this case, will always be pointing upward into the hole.
+The tail, in this case, will always point upward into the hole.

-Sometimes the binder cord is the strand that catches all the very last stragglers, but most of the time I can get them with the diagonal strands.
+Sometimes the binder cord is the strand that catches all the very last stragglers, but I can get them with the diagonal strands.

 This only works though, when you have a tail hanging down from a hole and you are going downward into that same hole then into the one right next to it.

 For example, if you are coming down into a hole that does not have a tail, but the tail is in the next hole and you want to go into that one from the bottom, it won’t work.
 The two ends are going in the opposite direction and will be fighting against each other.